oddy-boop/Edusync-git/src/supabase/policies.md

 -- ==================================================================
--- Section 5: Policies for Application-Wide Data
+-- Section 6: Policies for Application-Wide Data
 -- ==================================================================

 -- Table: app_settings
+-- This is now safe because the underlying function `get_my_role()` will not fail for anonymous users.
 CREATE POLICY "Allow public read access to settings" ON public.app_settings FOR SELECT
   USING (true);